 Creative Commons License This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-Bonus: The other starter kit that I’d made – link
+Bonus: The other starter kit that I’d made was about creating a minimal project directory setup.
+You can read about it here – link